programmingexperience/OnionArchitecture/README.md

 UI Layer -
 It’s the most external layer.
 It could be the Web Application, Web API or Unit Test project.
 This layer has an implementation of the Dependency Inversion Principle so that application builds a loosely coupled application.
 It communicates to internal layer via interfaces

+Please drop an email on (programming.experience@gmail.com) if anyone have any question/comments on my programming experience.

+--
+Sincerely,

+Sagar  Parida
+Software Developer/Programmer